KQM-git/TCL/docs/combat-mechanics/enemy-mechanics/enemy-shields-armor.md

 Before we get into how to deal with different types of shields, some types \(**whether its Elemental Shield or Armor**\) can be damaged through **Heavy Attacks** and **Light Attacks**.
 These types of attacks **deal bonus damage** due to their property of being Heavy or Light \(and some attacks are neither Heavy nor Light\).
 However, Light Attacks do insignificant damage, and it's advisable to avoid using **Light Attacks** to break **Shields**.

 Abyss mage shields, unlike other types of shields, take any damage directly.
 Any type of attack reduces Abyss mage shields HP by the amount of damage it deals **in addition** to bonus damage due to Elemental Aura application.
-However, Abyss mage shields have very large HP pools and it is not advisable to rely on direct damage compared to elemental damage.
+However, Abyss mage shields have very large HP pools and it is not advisable to rely on direct damage compared to Elemental damage.

 To add to that, **Geo Attacks** are considered **Heavy Attacks** and also can cause **Crystallize**.
 Meaning the **GU** required to break **Shields** that are susceptible to both **Geo and Heavy Attacks** is much less in practice.